Fusion of the best from Japan and Peru in a Canary Island setting.

 San Hô offers Nikkei cuisine with Canarian products.

-This restaurant is led by chef Adrián Bosch (Best Chef in the Canary Islands 2012 and finalist for the prestigious Best Chef in Spain 2016) and Vicente Chau Tsang, in charge of the dining area.
+This restaurant is led by chef Adrián Bosch (Best Chef in the Canary Islands 2012 and finalist for the prestigious Best Chef in Spain 2016), chef Eduardo Domínguez (Best Chef in the Canary Islands 2016) and Vicente Chau Tsang, in charge of the dining area.

 Need a preview?
 You can’t leave without trying the Japanese maki and nigiri, the lomo saltado or the Peruvian ceviche with tiger milk and smoked sweet potato.
 It’s as delicious as it sounds.